mikemac18/NeuralNetworkTree/README.md

 # NeuralNetworkTree
-Testing performance of neural network tree versus a single (bulk) neural network
+Testing performance of neural network tree versus a single (bulk) neural network.
+Our goal was to see if there are any performance benefits in terms of runtime and memory when using a tree of neural networks versus a regular (bulk) neural network.
+The description of each file and its purpose is below.

 Overview of Files: